Photos: The scene after the Texas elementary school shooting

-Texas governor Greg Abbott says a man armed with multiple weapons entered Robb Elementary School and opened fire.
+Texas Gov. Greg Abbott says a man armed with multiple weapons entered Robb Elementary School and opened fire.
 At least 19 children and two adults are dead.

 Abbott says the 18-year-old gunman was also killed.